-- You should have stay in rented accommodation.
+Rented Accommodation: You should have stayed in rented accommodation.

-- The accommodation or premises are not owned by you or any of your family member.
+Ownership: The accommodation or premises are not owned by you or any of your family members.

-- You should produce all the rent receipts in proof of actual payment.
+Proof of Rent: You should produce all the rent receipts as proof of actual payment.

-Important for Calculation of HRA: The salary includes dearness allowance if the terms of employment so provide (e.g. where it is taken into account while calculating P.F. & allowance etc.) but excludes all other allowances and perquisites.
+Salary Including for Calculation HRA: The salary includes dearness allowance if the terms of employment so provide (e.g. where it is taken into account while calculating P.F. & allowance etc.) but exclude all other allowances and perquisites.

 Examples to Clear the Concept of HRA Calculation

 Mr. Tarun has rent-paid accommodation in Delhi.
 The following numbers will help Tarun to calculate the exemption of HRA.

 Pariculars Amount (P.A.)

 Basic Salary 500000

 Now find the least of the following for exemption

 Rent Paid - 10 % of Salary i.e [Rs.80,000 - Rs.50,000] 30000